How Heritage Can Get Accounting?

 What are the Heritage Assets?

 ‘Heritage Assets: Can Accounting Do Better?’ was the title of a discussion paper published by the Accounting Standards Board in 2006.
-A few of museums and galleries did declare specific valuations on these assets in their balance sheets, but only the cost expended at the time of acquisition, not the inherent worth they had.
-A heritage asset can be understood as an asset or item of plant, property, or equipment with a prominence or historic, technological, artistic, scientific,geophysical, or environmental qualities that is held and maintained primarily for its contribution to culture and knowledge, and this purpose is central to the objectives of the entity which is keeping or holding it,according to Heritage Assets.
-Paintings loaned to museums, historical sites, and so forth are examples for the same.
+A few of the museums and galleries did declare specific valuations on these assets in their balance sheets, but only the cost expended at the time of acquisition, not the inherent worth they had.
+A heritage asset can be understood as an asset or item of plant, property, or equipment that has prominence due to its historic, technological, artistic, scientific, geophysical, or environmental qualities, and is held and maintained primarily for its contribution to culture and knowledge.

 Do they meet the asset definition?

 If an entity can get credible contemporary values for cultural assets at a reasonable cost, such values can be used to determine the asset’s value.
-Any additional costs associated with restoring the asset would be capitalized.
-What would be the proper heading if an entity chose to capitalize, or should it be stated as a separate line item?
+Any additional costs associated with restoring the asset would be capitalised.
+What would be the proper heading if an entity chose to capitalise, or should it be stated as a separate line item?

 Non-capitalization Methodology